MARTHA WINTER

 A R T I S T ' S S T A T E M E N T

 My artistic practice has been profoundly influenced by exposure to two vastly different environments.
-Firstly, growing up with minimal art and modern architecture, which gave me the visual language of reduced and economical form and a fascination with systems, repetition and order.
+Firstly, growing up in London with minimal art and modern architecture, which gave me the visual language of reduced and economical form and a fascination with systems, repetition and order.
 Secondly, the regular witnessing of the raw power of the Norfolk coastline.
 This presented chaos giving me an awareness of natural laws and an interest in physical matter.
 Through my work I seek to reach a combination of these ingredients, aiming for a point of tension and harmony where a frisson occurs.

 Recognising a desire to directly present the materials, whose substance could only be alluded to via the camera, I began to experiment with techniques to make the work permanent.
 I realised that by presenting the actual materials away from their environment, I was able to communicate more generally about aspects of order, complexity and the physical nature of matter.

-Martha Winter
+Martha Winter 2011

 Back to Top